embreymorton/CS-Grad-Tracker/README.md

 - Allowed logout urls: http://localhost:8080, http://csgrad.cs.unc.edu
 - In connections, turn off Username-Password-Authentication and make sure google-oauth2 is enabled.

-When the app is deployed on a UNC-CS virtual machine (csgrad.cs.unc.edu), this is how the system works together:
+When the app is deployed on a UNC-CS virtual machine (csgrad.cs.unc.edu), this is how we currently have it set up:
-- The nodejs express app is running on port 8080
+- A nodejs express app is running on port 8080
 - The mongodb database is running on port 27017
 - Nginx is running on the vm which is reverse proxying port 8080 to the world, so that anyone can try to access it
-- Nginx uses auth-pam to use the CS department's kerberos system to secure any possible route on port 8080; if you visit csgrad.cs.unc.edu, you will be prompted for a login
-- So whenever you attempt to access csgrad.cs.unc.edu, kerberos requires you to enter your CS credentials.
+- Logins use auth0's google SSO.
-- If the login is successful, app logic checks the CS credentials against the users in the database to verify that the user can use the system.
+- If the login is successful, app logic checks the CS credentials against the users in the database to authenticate.
-- On most requests to the app, a query to the database is made and the resulting data is added to the html page to be rendered.
+- The app is configured as server rendered html, rather than a framework like react.